emmanuelle-dankwa/HAV-outbreak-Louisville/README.md

 The R code in this repository reproduces the results in the paper:

 Emmanuelle A. Dankwa, Christl A. Donnelly, Andrew F. Brouwer, Rui Zhao, Martha Montgomery, Mark K. Weng, Natasha K. Martin.
-Estimating vaccination threshold and impact in the 2017-2019 hepatitis A virus outbreak among persons experiencing homelessness or who use drugs in Louisville, Kentucky, United States
+Estimating vaccination threshold and impact in the 2017-2019 hepatitis A virus outbreak among persons experiencing homelessness or who use drugs in Louisville, Kentucky, United States. _Vaccine_, 2021.
+DOI: 10.1016/j.vaccine.2021.10.001

 This repository has three folders for the three main analyses sections: